ASMIftekhar/VSGNet/README.md

 ```
 pip2 install -r requirements.txt
 ```
-There are few additional packages which will not be required.

 4. If you do not wish to move "All\_data\_vcoco" folder from the main directory then you dont need to do anything else to setup the repo.
 Otherwise you need to run setup.py with the location of All\_data\_vcoco.
 If you put it in /media/ssd2 with a new name of "data" then you need to execute the following command:
 ```